 Opioid use has reached a crisis state.
 Thousands of lives have been altered, including mothers, fathers, sons, daughters, friends, neighbors, co-workers and family members.
 Nobody is immune, no matter our age, race, gender, education or income.

-From May 27 to May 30, 2019, we will host “Opioids don’t discriminate: An interactive experience,” at RDC in Red Deer.
+From May 27 to May 30, 2019, we hosted “Opioids don’t discriminate: An interactive experience,” at RDC in Red Deer.
 This concept was originally created by the Community Drug Strategy Committee in Strathcona County.

-The event will immerse participants in the journeys of fictional characters, Natasha, David and Max, based on the real-life experiences of people affected by opioid use.
-Each journey is unique and will address pervasive stigmas and judgments about people who use opioids while strengthening empathy and understanding about substance use.
-Through interactive elements, participants will learn about the science of addiction, the impact of opioids and how the crisis is affecting us.
+The event immersed participants in the journeys of fictional characters, Natasha, David and Max, based on the real-life experiences of people affected by opioid use.
+Each journey is unique and addressed pervasive stigmas and judgments about people who use opioids while strengthening empathy and understanding about substance use.
+Through interactive elements, participants learned about the science of addiction, the impact of opioids and how the crisis is affecting us.

 Challenge what you think you know.

 Walk in Natasha, David and Max’s shoes to explore this interactive exhibit.

 Max is smart and reliable.
 He loves reading, math, sports and his cat.
 He loves to draw and paint buildings and cityscapes, and works hard at school so he can apply for post-secondary scholarships to study architecture.

 Max has grown up in the same town with the same friends, but his parents are separating so he and his mom and brother are moving to a new city to be near his grandma.
 She just had hip surgery so she needs a lot of help so Max is trying to help out as best he can.
 Moving and his parents splitting has been really hard.
 And even though his dad travels a lot, Max misses him.